The aim [of Channel Five Children's Hour] should be childhood innocence tinged with sinister corruption. So think Andi Peters

 - Played with in "Fool Me Once..."
 Dr. Stephen Fletcher is supposedly a lovable Arctic adventurer and wildlife expert who is presenting his adventures to little kids via web-cast from the wilderness.
 Instead, he's a con man faking the whole thing from his apartment, until he's murdered.
 Eventually it turns out that the con man really had a heart of gold: although he'd already gotten the money in advance, he put on a fun show for the kids long after he'd already gotten his money and even personally wrote replies to every kid who wrote him.
 He was quitting his con man ways out of love for his fiance, a woman he'd originally intended to con.
 So the lovable scientist is really a scheming conman who turns out to be murdered because he's redeemed himself... whew.

-- In Living Color! had a skit in which Mister Rogers (Jim Carrey) visits a store and hits on the female customers as a prelude to holding the place up, but the policeman brought in to stop him doesn't believe he's capable of such a thing, and he goes on to pick up a hooker with his ill-gotten gains.
-The punchline makes the whole thing a subversion — he isn't the actual Mister Rogers, but a good impersonator taking advantage of his clean reputation to get away with his crimes!
+- Subverted with a skit in which Mister Rogers (Carrey) visits a store and hits on the female customers as a prelude to holding the place up, but the policeman brought in to stop him doesn't believe he's capable of such a thing, and he goes on to pick up a hooker with his ill-gotten gains.
+The subversion comes in the punchline: He's actually an excellent impersonator using the real deal's clean reputation to get away with his crimes!

 - Captain Crocodile from The Monkees, especially after he worries that the band will become more popular than him!